86Box/docs/hardware/diskimages.rst

   * - PCjs JSON
     - .json
-    - Read only.
-86Box 4.2 added support for the v2 format, replacing v1 which is no longer in circulation.
+    - Read only. v2 format only, as the previous v1 is no longer in circulation.

   * - Teledisk
     - .td0